-All Sessions Will Be Through Video Counseling Starting 3/23.
+All Sessions Are Currently Through Video.
 Still Taking New Clients

 How can therapy help my pain?